 There's simply too much to list here, so this is just to get you started:

 - Pine cones

 You could make a flat piece of art, or something like a sculpture, but you'll probably need somewhere dry to work out of the weather.
 If you are making a sculpture, then are you designing it to be seen from all sides, or do you just want people to look at the front/sides/back of it?

+The rules are that there are no rules.
 Yes, you did read that right: there are no rules (apart from not taking anything from nature that already makes a home for an animal).
-So you can use your imagination to create whatever you like from whatever you like, which is one reason why making wild art is so brilliant.
+So, you can use your imagination to create whatever you like from whatever you like, which is one reason why making wild art is so brilliant.